 reinstated as an active member?

 Answer: Yes.
-You must complete and submit the Application for Reinstatement to
+You must complete and submit the to

 your local chapter.
 The local chapter executive committee must approve your request by

 a ¾ vote and if approved, submit your application along with the $300.00 application fee,

 and payment of full dues for the current year, to the National Office.
 The request will be